Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jaguars stats and trends

-- This year, the Jaguars have two ATS wins in three games as an underdog of 8.5 points or more.
+- The Jaguars have been underdogs by 8.5 points or more three times this year and have covered the spread twice.

-- Jacksonville's games this season have hit the over only two times in 12 opportunities (16.7%).
+- Jacksonville's games this year have gone over the total in just two out of 12 opportunities (16.7%).

-- Jacksonville is 1-4 against the spread and 1-4 overall when the team totals more than 354.1 yards.
+- In games that Jacksonville churns out more than 354.1 yards, the team is 1-4 against the spread and 1-4 overall.

 - The Jaguars have turned the ball over seven more times (21 total) than the Titans have forced a turnover (14) this season.